Ransomware Payments

 Reason #1: There’s No Guarantee You’ll Get the Data Back

 Paying the ransom is akin to playing a dangerous game of chance, with no assurance of success.
 Once the ransom is paid, hackers hold all the cards, and there’s no obligation for them to uphold their end of the bargain.
-Moreover, the anonymity of cryptocurrency transactions makes it easy for hackers to abscond with the payment, leaving businesses empty-handed and humiliated.
+Moreover, the anonymity of cryptocurrency transactions makes it easy for hackers to disappear with the payment, leaving businesses empty-handed and humiliated.

 Reason #3: You’ll Be Targeted Again